-As a second crossing with a significance of 99% (Chi-square of .000), a significant relationship is obtained between the topic and the trend of the message.
+As a second crossing with a significance of 99% (Chi-square of .000), a significant relationship is obtained between the topic and the trend of the message1.
 The most relevant data is present when Nayib Bukele confronts and questions the opposition political class of El Salvador, leading to a political struggle.
 In this sense, 155 messages that share both characteristics affirm the assertion that this actor's political agenda is strongly characterized - among other issues by the confrontation of other political actors opposed to their government, especially the Legislative Assembly, described by Bukele as the old and retrograde state bureaucracy that impedes the development of El Salvador.
+In this sense, the Salvadoran president calls the collective memory by associating negative meanings of the country's political past with the aim of delegitimizing his political adversaries, classified as the traditional political class, which seeks only its private and party interests in relation to those of the people.
+This is evidence of the often confrontational attitude of populist leaders (Mudde, 2015).
+It is also representative that the government's action against COVID-19 was aimed at politically promoting government management, as well as making a call for citizens to be aware of the pandemic.

-Within the second analysis, some of the items that presented few frequencies to be considered significant in the analysis were omitted.
+1 Within the second analysis, some of the items that presented few frequencies to be considered significant in the analysis were omitted.